 2 weeks of planning + 2 days of packing = 1 impromptu trip to India.

-Folks think I’m crazy when I tell the about the time I flew to India for a wedding and returned to the U.S. four days later.
-In fact their reaction to my trip left me feeling a bit self-conscious and a little ashamed at my impulsiveness.
+Folks think I’m crazy when I tell them about the time I flew to India for a wedding and returned to the U.S. four days later.
+In fact, their reaction to my trip left me feeling a bit self-conscious and a little ashamed of my impulsiveness.
 Sure, I am reaping the financial ramifications of the amount of money dished out for the airfare and other miscellaneous expenses, but it was worth it.
 So, no more shying away from discussing my trip.
 Here’s how I planned an Impromptu trip to India.

 But on the other hand, this was a lifetime event.
 My dear friend was holding an Indian wedding in her home country and that would never happen again.
 I had to be there.

 My two friends who were also invited decided to go and immediately started arranging details, purchasing flights, and choosing articles of clothing that were appropriate for Chennai’s humidity in May.
 They were ready to go by late March, but I was still undecided.

 My favorite saying is “Where there is a will, there is a way.”
 And nothing is is more representative of this statement than what it took for me to get to India.

 From late February to mid-April, I cut back on my expenses by bringing my lunch to work, turning off lights in rooms I was not using, doing my hair at home instead of paying beautician to style it.
 These were little changes to my daily routine, but it made a HUGE impact on my bank account.

 For six weeks I struggled with my decision.
 Some days I’d say, “Yes!
 I’m going.” while other days I’d say no I can’t because of my brother… my job… my family…